marshmallow-packages/laravel-facebook-webhook/README.md

 php artisan vendor:publish --provider="Spatie\WebhookClient\WebhookClientServiceProvider" --tag="migrations"
 ```

-Please see the [Base Installation Guide](https://socialiteproviders.com/usage/), then follow the provider specific instructions below.
+Please see the [Base Installation Guide](https://socialiteproviders.com/usage/), then follow the provider specific instructions below, please note: The envirionment variables are not named the same as on Socialite

 ### Add configuration to `config/services.php`